bbleds/wi-chal/README.md

 # React/Redux To-dos
 A simple to-do application utilitizing localStorage for persistent data and built via React/Redux.
-All actions for the [FSA](https://github.com/acdlite/flux-standard-action) pattern.
+All actions follow the [FSA](https://github.com/acdlite/flux-standard-action) pattern.

 # MVP
  1. As a user I can add an item to a list of "to-dos".